mzusin/mz-math/src/docs/data/pages/45-transformation-matrices/5-scale-around-point.md

-# Scale about an arbitrary pivot point P
+# Scale around an arbitrary pivot point P

 It's possible to scale a point [x, y] (in homogeneous coordinates) around the given pivot point as follows: